Updated on September 29th, 2023 by Bob Ciura

 Valuation & Expected Returns

-Leggett & Platt has an impressive dividend history.
-The company has increased its dividend for 50 years.
-Shares currently yield 4%, an attractive yield given the S&P 500 Index yields just ~1.3% on average.
+Leggett & Platt has an impressive dividend history given it has increased its dividend for 52 years.
+Shares currently yield 7.2%, a high dividend yield given the S&P 500 Index yields just ~1.5% on average.

-With a long history of dividend growth that recently eclipsed 50 years, Leggett & Platt is one of the top blue-chip stocks.
+With a long history of dividend growth that recently eclipsed the 50-year mark, Leggett & Platt is one of the top blue-chip stocks.

 The company is highly profitable, with durable competitive advantages to fuel its long-term growth.
-We expect annual returns just above 10% per year, making the stock a buy.
+We expect annual returns just above 9% per year, making the stock a hold, but not quite a buy.

-If you are interested in finding high-quality dividend growth stocks suitable for long-term investment but don’t necessarily need these companies to pay dividends in January, the following Sure Dividend databases will be useful:
+If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful:

 - The Dividend Aristocrats List: a group of elite S&P 500 stocks with 25+ years of consecutive dividend increases.